SmingHub/Sming/Sming/Arch/Host/README.rst

 ``CMake`` is required to build LWIP

 Ensure you are using relatively recent compilers, with 32-bit libraries available.
 For Linux, you may require the ``gcc-multilib`` and ``g++-multilib`` packages to build 32-bit executables on a 64-bit OS.
+Alternatively set :envvar:`BUILD64` to 1 to build in native 64-bit mode.

 MacOS comes pre-installed with ``Apple Clang`` as the standard toolchain.
 This should be sufficient to build Sming in Host mode.
+Note that MacOS does not support 32-bit applications so the emulator will build in 64-bit mode.

 For Windows, make sure your ``MinGW`` distro is up to date.
 See :doc:`/getting-started/windows/index` for further details.